lee-lindley/github_blog/_posts/2022-11-25-Cursor_from_Collections.md

 | ![](/images/multirowHeaders1.gif) |
 {:.img-table-centered}

-Rows 3, 4 and 5 are out column header rows.
+Rows 3, 4 and 5 are our column header rows.
 The columns are from the *hr.employees* and *hr.departments* tables.
 The tool we use to generate the spreadsheet requires that we provide a SYS_REFCURSOR or a SQL query string as an input parameter.
 We'll work with a SYS_REFCURSOR here to include bind variables.